-As of March 31, 2005 the Company had enrolled one patient in its ThermoDox/RFA liver cancer Phase I study.
+As of June 30, 2005 the Company had enrolled the first cohort of patients in its ThermoDox/RFA liver cancer Phase I study.
 Celsion, in collaboration with the National Institutes of Health, is aggressively recruiting patients eligible for enrollment in the study.
 The Company also is evaluating additional study sites and expects to add one such site in China and up to two more U.S. sites in order to accelerate patient accrual.
 The Company anticipates that enrollment in the Phase I study will be completed by the end of 2005.
-Celsion is also recruiting new clinical sites at which to resume its Phase I ThermoDox/modified Prolieve prostate cancer study.
+Celsion is currently considering whether to re-initiate its Phase I ThermoDox/modified Prolieve prostate cancer study.